ManaviP/projectblog/README.md

 ## Installation

 ### Backend Setup
--cd backend
+- cd backend
--npm install
+- npm install
--MONGO_URI=<your_mongodb_connection_string>
+- MONGO_URI=<your_mongodb_connection_string>
--node app.js
+- node app.js

 ### Frontend
--cd frontend
+- cd frontend
--npm install
+- npm install
--npm start
+- npm start

 The backend will be running on http://localhost:5000.
 The frontend will be running on http://localhost:3000